 The project was submitted for acquisition in fee or conservation easement by the landowners, Mr. Benton Hester and Ms. Judith Hester.
 Their family has managed it as pinelands since World War II.

 On August 17, 2012 the current project was presented to ARC and accepted for review.
-It was added to the Florida Forever list on December 14, 2012.
+It was added to the Florida Forever list of Critical Natural Lands projects on December 14, 2012.

 Placed on List 2012

 Project Area (GIS Acres) 1,797

 Acres Acquired (GIS) 0

 at a Cost of \$0

 Acres Remaining (GIS) 1,797

-Estimated (Tax Assessed) Value of \$1.880.000
+Estimated (Tax Assessed) Value of \$1 880 000